Károly Kerényi: Dissociation from Wilamowitz and the German idea of myth

 Thereafter, Károly Kerényi consciously started to distance himself from the philology taught by Wilamowitz.
 In Kerényi's understanding, Wilamowitz's approach stood for an authoritarianism that lay beneath the emergence of National Socialism in Germany, which he could not ethically support.
 Kerényi hence developed an increasingly hostile position towards the German idea of myth, which was used as reference by Nazi-Germany.
 As early as 1934, he expressed his clear-sighted horror at the radicalizing developments in Germany.
 It became a continuous objective of Kerényi to establish a liberal and human-psychological idea of myth that could not be abused for nationalistic ideology.
 This also influenced his position towards several of his scientific mentors.
-With regards to Wilamowitz, this was most pronounced, but later, Kerényi also started to distance himself from those aspects in Otto's and Mann's understanding of myth that he saw reflected in German nationalism.
+With regard to Wilamowitz, this was most pronounced, but later, Kerényi also started to distance himself from those aspects in Otto's and Mann's understanding of myth that he saw reflected in German nationalism.